abstract road

 The State dropped the DUI.

-The defendant was stopped for weaving all over the road.
-The officer noticed an odor of alcohol, glassy/watery eyes, and slurred speech.
-He was slow to respond to questions and was lethargic.
-He performed poorly on the roadside tests and was arrested for DUI.
-After his arrest, he blew a .136 and a .130 in the breath machine.
+The defendant was stopped for speeding.
+The officer observed an odor of alcohol, bloodshot eyes, and a flushed face.
+He also had slurred speech and a drowsy expression.
+He then performed roadside tests and was arrested for DUI.
+He later blew a .083 in the breath machine.

 The State dropped the DUI.